corihuang/corihuang.github.io/_projects/migrate-figma.md

 - Support for the same features as existing design toolkit

 ## How Do You Actually Do the Thing?
+Moving a team from one tool stack to another doesn't happen overnight.
+I took on this project because I wanted our team to be able to create a usable, valuable design system, and through it, I had the opportunity to do a bit of internal user research, manage a big team change, and develop a plan to educate and bring the entire company along.
+I also got pretty good at pitching Figma ;)

 As I mentioned, there are lots of posts online about why to switch to Figma and some posts about what to expect when switching to Figma.
 What's missing is, if you're a designer on a design team, how to do actually go about getting everyone to switch?
 I think this is a hugely important part of working on a team, in an organization.
 As Button was scaling through 2019, it was clear there was a lot of thoughtfulness put into how to grow--how do you bring everyone along with you so that you don't have superstar performers, but a superstar team?

 The things people don't talk about: